BrickBot/Archive/README.md

 &nbsp;
 ## Supporting Software
 While not directly related to the RCX, they can be of particular value in working with the RCX.
-* [com0com](https://github.com/BrickBot/Archive/releases/tag/com0com): A suite of drivers and tools offering virtual serial ports, serial port redirection, and more
+* [com0com](https://github.com/BrickBot/Archive/releases/tag/com0com): A suite of drivers and tools offering virtual serial ports, serial port redirection, and more.
+They can even open up new ways of interacting with an RCX via an IR tower.
+Coupled with IR-Server in the BrickOS-Bibo repository, a sampling of additional scenarios and capabilities that can be enabled include the following:
+  + Communicate with remote RCX devices
+  + Enable apps without USB serial support to use USB towers
+  + Enable apps without TCP serial support to work with emulators (which use TCP for their “virtual” IR connection)
+  + Runs apps on a computer without driver support while connecting an IR tower to a computer with driver support
 * [Original NetBeans IDE](https://github.com/BrickBot/Archive/releases/tag/NetBeans) (pre-Apache, as used to be available bundled with the JDK): Was used in the development of some open source software designed for the RCX (e.g. [VisualNQC](https://github.com/BrickBot/VisualNQC))

 &nbsp;